 This is particularly pertinent given the resonance of freedom within Hull.
 The city is home to the Freedom Festival, an annual outdoor arts festival that commemorates the life and work of late-eighteenth century MP William Wilberforce, whose work led to the abolition of the slave trade.
 Wilberforce House, in Hull's old town, was his birthplace, which was then turned into a museum to commemorate his life's work.
 Wilberforce House is recognised by Larkin in 'Here' as 'the slave museum', a reference which refutes any claims that the poem is not specifically about the city.
 This was relevant to Hull because of its role as an international port city: Hull was a migratory hub since medieval times.
 This is acknowledged in Larkin's foreword to A Rumoured City: 'Signs in foreign languages welcome you.'
-There is, then, a further implication to the 'unfenced existence' of 'Here', the 'strangeness' that 'made sense' to the migrant in 'The Importance of Elsewhere'.
+There is, then, a further implication to the 'unfenced existence' of 'Here'.
 Of the multicultural city that resulted, Nicholas Evans suggests that 'the ebb and flow of every high tide brought

-70 Larkin to Barbara Pym, Dec 7, 1963, Selected Letters, 362-63.
+&lt;sup>70 Larkin to Barbara Pym, Dec 7, 1963, Selected Letters, 362-63.

-71 Philip Larkin, 'An Interview with the Observer,' in Required Writing: Miscellaneous Pieces 1955-82, ed.
+&lt;sup>71 Philip Larkin, 'An Interview with the Observer,' in Required Writing: Miscellaneous Pieces 1955-82, ed.
 Philip Larkin (London: Faber and Faber, 1983), 54-5.